ReesMorrison/NetlifyBlogThemes/content/post/2021-03-14-chanceadditional/ChanceAddl.md

 strike while the iron is hot (make use of an opportunity)
 that ship has sailed (missed opportunity)
 the luck of the draw (the result of something depends on chance)
-to get a second bite at the cherry (apple)   (to get a second chance)
+to get a second bite at the cherry/apple (get a second chance)
 to have something drop/fall into one’s lap (something of great value granted to someone without having been requested)
 to luck out (have something good happen by chance)
 to make hay while the sun shines (make the most of an opportunity)